Indonesian designers defy stereotypes of Muslim fashion

 Wahyu Utami, whose parents started the Dian Pelangi brand 22 years ago using her first name, went to her first show five years ago in Melbourne.
 She got a "wonderful response" and plenty of interest in her next collections, she said.

-"I realized there is international potential for this Muslim fashion," she said.
+"I realised there is international potential for this Muslim fashion," she said.

 Dian Pelangi now has a branch in Malaysia and is expanding into Singapore and Brunei.
 It has buyers in Australia, Egypt, the United Arab Emirates, Jordan and Kuwait.
 The collections were also sold at shows in France, Germany, Hungary and other European countries.